REditorSupport/vscode-R/README.md

 * Q: I can't use command and message is `xxx no command found`.
 * A: Please open your folder that has R source file

+* Q: About code formatter, completion, definition...
+* A: Please visit to the language server [issues](https://github.com/REditorSupport/languageserver/issues)

+Other past questions can be found from [StackOverflow](https://stackoverflow.com/questions/tagged/visual-studio-code+r) or [issues](https://github.com/Ikuyadeu/vscode-R/issues)

 The R logo is © 2016 The R Foundation